G01d3nW01f/ScrapingTools/README.md

   download the target site's html to local, and make folder in depending on the depth with crawl

-  however this script is not useful!!!!!!!!!!
+  however this script is not really useful!!!!!!!!!! need more improve like a japanese politics

  ```